-The Jerusalem Light Festival ran nightly between 8pm and midnight over different routes inside and outside the Old City walls.
+In this 2011 edition, the Jerusalem Light Festival ran nightly between eight in the evening and midnight over different routes inside and outside the Old City walls.
 There were four colored routes one for each of the quarters in the Old City – along the routes there are street performers, different building and streets were illuminated and there are statues and works of art made from light.
 There were many invited artists including 10 from overseas.

 The streets of Jerusalem were packed with visitors – locals and foreign tourists and the sights are absolutely beautiful.